16 Fun Things to do in Nairobi during Lockdown

 - Go on a morning jog/walk with your friends at Karura Forest

 Catch some fresh air and burn some calories as you jog or cycle in Karura forest.
-Treat yourself to some breakfast afterward at the River Cafe.
+Treat yourself to some breakfast afterwards at the River Cafe.

 - Go Horseback Riding

 Book an hour or thirty minutes riding session at any of the stables in Nairobi if you fancy horse riding.
-Achi Stables in Karen and Kitisuru Horse Stables are affordable options in Nairobi.
-The price range is between shs 1500-2000 per hour.
+Xina Horse Riding School Ridgeways, Achi Stables in Karen, and Kitisuru Horse Stables are affordable options in Nairobi.
+The price range is between Kshs 1500-2000 per hour.

 For those living in or around Limuru, visit Kawamwaki Farm to ride in the beautiful lush countryside.